UniPD-DriveOps-2027/Brain_UniPD-DriveOps/README.md

 catkin_make

-2. Then, change the "simulator/devel/setup.bash" file to tell ROS where the project is located in your drive Should look like this:
+2. Then, change the "simulator/devel/setup.bash" file to tell ROS where the project is located in your drive.
+The path should look like this if ran inside the docker container:

 ```bash
 #!/usr/bin/env bash